jhbrown94/experimental-elm-spa-skeleton/README.md

        }
    ```

-   1. Create `src/Msg/Page/Email.elm` for messages specific to the page
-   2. Edit `src/Msg.elm` to import the new file and add an `Email` wrapper type to `Msg`

 4. Edit `Route.elm` to add a Destination for the new page, and to handle converting between URLs and the destination:
    ```
    type Destination